 § Electro-Galvanization

-This type of galvanizing uses electrical current.
-It coats the surface of a metal in molten zinc.
-This process provides superior corrosion protection.
+Electro-galvanizing uses electrical current to coat the surface of a metal in molten zinc, providing superior corrosion protection.

-However, results are less predictable.
-They take longer than hot-dip galvanizing.
+However, results are less predictable, but they take longer than hot-dip galvanizing.

-This is because it relies on electrolytic reactions.
-These happen between anodes and cathodes submerged in the bath.
+Because it relies on electrolytic reactions between anodes and cathodes submerged in the bath, electroplating is a popular method of plating metals.

 § Continuous Galvanization

-This process is mostly used to coat thin metals.
-These include aluminum or steel sheets.
-It uses a hot-dip zinc alloy coating.
+Continuous galvanization process is mostly used to coat thin metals that include aluminum or steel sheets.
+Also, it uses a hot-dip zinc alloy coating.

 Galvanization Process Comparison